datzmyboy/simulated_data1/README.md

 ![Project Screenshot](https://github.com/datzmyboy/simulated_data1/blob/main/Screenshot%202026-01-08%20072627.png)
 This screenshot is from the main Excel file, specifically the Task_4 worksheet.
 I included a screenshot because it contains the same answers shown in the analysis.

+# Final Insights & Recommendations

+In this case study, we found that Shopify generated higher final sales compared to Amazon.
+The analysis also showed that having more discounts or higher discount levels does not strongly correlate with higher returns, suggesting that other factors need to be monitored.
+Since returned sales are sometimes inevitable and part of normal business operations, the company should focus on monitoring and strengthening areas that generate higher profit to help offset potential losses.
+Products that are sold in high quantities and generate significant sales should be prioritized for audit to maintain or improve performance and to reduce the risk of future returns and negative customer feedback.

+# Bonus
+Although not part of the main task requirements, this bonus section was added to demonstrate practical use of the VLOOKUP function, which is a commonly expected skill for entry-level data analyst roles.
+A small sample dataset was generated for this purpose, and VLOOKUP was used to retrieve missing reference information and enrich the data.